bread-b4nk/reversing-tenda-n301/Final Project Writeup - CS69.md

 ### Step 1: Physical Analysis

 To begin our reverse engineering, we opened the Tenda n301 router and examined contents inside.
 For each chip or other internal component, we closely inspected it to find any visible writing or information.
-Then, we turned to research on the internet to gain a more complete picture of what the role of each chip was.
+Then, we turned to research on the internet to gain a more complete picture of what the role of each component was.

 | Hardware Object Purpose | Serial # / Other Writing |
 | :---------------------: | :----------------------: |